crystyllabs/ReferenceHub/README.md

 # ReferenceHub

 ReferenceHub is a dependency-free public profile that summarizes approved professional references from a Google Apps Script endpoint.
-It displays profile details, aggregate ratings, common qualities, collaboration areas, statements, and featured reviews.
+It displays profile details, a frequency-weighted cloud of reviewer-selected qualities, collaboration areas, narrative summaries, statements, and featured reviews.

 ## Run locally